5th Congress of the Russian Social Democratic Labour Party

-The 5th Congress of the Russian Social Democratic Labour Party was held in London between May 13 and June 1, 1907.
+The 5th (London) Congress of the Russian Social Democratic Labour Party was held in London between May 13 and June 1, 1907.
 The 5th Congress had the largest attendance of the Congresses of the unified RSDLP.
 Thirty-five sessions of the Congress were held in the Brotherhood Church in Hackney, during which stormy debates took place.

 Delegations

 338 delegates attended the Congress.
 There were: